Replit vs GitHub Codespaces: The complete comparison guide

 • Persistent environments that save automatically

 Each project runs in an isolated container, so you can install dependencies and run servers just like on a local machine.
-The environment feels consistent across devices, making it ideal for classrooms, hackathons, and distributed teams.
+The environment feels consistent across devices which makes it ideal for classrooms, hackathons, and distributed teams.

 GitHub Codespaces